-When you rent a car, you are liable for a very high deductible, sometimes equal to the entire value of the car.
-Fortunately, there’s usually more than one way to limit your financial risk in case of an accident.
+When you rent a car, you can be liable for a very high deductible, sometimes equal to the entire value of the car.
+Fortunately, there's usually more than one way to limit your financial risk in case of an accident.

 Note that theft insurance covers just the loss of the car itself, not anything stolen from inside it (see my tips on protecting your car from thieves).

 The simplest solution is to buy a CDW supplement from the car-rental company.
 This coverage technically isn't insurance — it's a waiver: The car-rental company waives its right to collect a high deductible from you in the event the car is damaged.
 Note that this "waiver" doesn't actually eliminate the deductible, but just reduces it.
 CDW covers most of the car if you're in a collision, but usually excludes the undercarriage, roof, tires, windshield, windows, interior, and side mirrors.

 CDW generally costs $15–30 a day (figure roughly 30–40 percent extra).
 Sometimes the CDW charge itself is a little less when combined with theft/loss insurance as part of an inclusive rental rate — and it's often cheaper to pay for this kind of coverage when you book than when you pick up the car.